Oslandia/workshop-qwc2/workshop.md

 ### This workshop

 For this workshop you need to have [VirtualBox](https://www.virtualbox.org/) installed.
-VirtualBox is used to run a Virtual Machine (VM) pre-installed with all the software necessary for the workshop.
+VirtualBox is used to run a Virtual Machine (VM) pre-installed with all the software necessary for this workshop.

 The workshop VM is based on [OSGeoLive](https://live.osgeo.org) version 12.0, itself based on